 A number of avenues are open to doctors at this stage.
 Both colon and rectal cancer can be confirmed by CT scan, with colon cancer also detectable with positron emission tomography and rectal cancer by magnetic resonance imaging or endoscopic rectal ultrasound.
 Upon confirming the presence of cancerous tissue, the stage of the cancer will be determined and the patient advised of the doctor’s diagnosis.
 It’s here that treatment options will be presented to and discussed with the patient.
 Available courses of treatment will depend on whether the cancer has spread to other organs in the body, and whether individual cancers are considered to be advanced.

-A range of treatments are available for colorectal cancers.
+There is a range of available options when it comes to treatment for colorectal cancer.
 For localised cases, surgery is the most frequently recommended countermeasure.
 However, radiation therapy or chemotherapy may also be recommended in certain cases as an adjuvant pre- or post-operative treatment or for managing advanced local cancers.
 After treatment, patients will be advised of their need for medical follow-up tests and surveillance, and will be provided with care plans for managing the late effects of treatment.

 For more information on how colorectal cancer is treated, speak to the team at G & L Surgical Clinic.